CHEEM: Continual Learning by Reuse, New, Adapt and Skip -- A Hierarchical Exploration-Exploitation Approach: Our Proposed CHEEM

+The proposed internal memory of our CHEEM is represented by a Mixture of Experts (MoEs).
+Starting with the ViT base model $F_1$, the internal memory at the $l$-th layer in ViT consists of a single expert defined by a tuple,

+where the subscript represents the layer index and the list-based superscript shows which task(s) use this expert. $\theta_l^{(1,)}$ are the parameters of the projection layer or the MLP$^{\text{Down}}$ layer and $\mu_l^{1}\in R^d$ is the associated mean class-token ({\tt CLS}) pooled from the training dataset after the model is trained, which is task specific (as indicated by the superscript).
+For example, if an expert is reused by another task (say, 3) in continual learning, we will have ${\tt E}_l^{(1,3,)}=(\theta_l^{(1,3,)}, \mu_l^{1}, \mu_l^{3})$.

-This section presents details of learning to grow ArtiHippo based on NAS.
-As illustrated in Figure~\ref{fig:nas}, for a new task $t$ given the network learned for the first $t-1$ tasks, it consists of three components: the Supernet construction (the parameter space of growing ArtiHippo), the Supernet training (the parameter estimation of growing ArtiHippo), and the target network selection and finetuning (the consolidation of the ArtiHippo for the task $t$).
+As shown in Fig.~\ref{fig:nas}, for a new task $t$, learning to update CHEEM consists of three components: i) the Supernet construction (the parameter space of updating CHEEM), ii) the Supernet training (the parameter estimation of updating CHEEM), and iii) the target network selection and finetuning (the consolidation of the CHEEM for the task $t$).

-\subsubsection{Supernet Construction}
+\subsection{Supernet Construction}

-We start with a vanilla $D$-layer ViT model (e.g., the 12-layer ViT-Base)~\citep{vit} and train it on the first task (e.g., ImageNet in the VDD benchmark~\citep{vdd}) following the conventional recipe.
-The proposed ArtiHippo is represented by a mixture of experts, similar in spirit to~\citep{vision-moe}.
-After the first task, the ArtiHippo at the $l$-th layer in the ViT model consists of a single expert which is defined by a tuple, $E^{l, 1}=(P^{l, 1}, \mu^{l, 1})$, where $P^{l, 1}$ is the projection layer and $\mu^{l, 1}\in R^d$ is the associated mean class-token pooled from the training dataset after the model is trained.
-Without loss of generality, we consider how the growing space of ArtiHippo is constructed at a single layer and assume the current ArtiHippo consists of two experts, $\{E^{l, 1}, E^{l, 2}\}$ (the left in Figure~\ref{fig:nas}).